 Yesterday I preached from Luke 17:11-19, on the healing of the 10 lepers.
 You remember the story: Jesus healed 10 lepers, but only 1 of them returned to thank him.
-But, there is certainly more to this story that a lesson in thanksgiving.
+But, there is certainly more to this lesson in thanksgiving.
 Here’s the audio which runs about 16 minutes.
 I hope you and yours have a wonderful Thanksgiving!

 The story of God commanding Abraham to sacrifice his only son Isaac (Genesis 22:1-14) has baffled Bible students and scholars probably since it was recorded.
 It’s a terrible story, but an important one.
 Here’s my take on what the story means, why God asked Abraham to do such a barbaric thing, and how it foreshadows what God ultimately did in Christ.
 Here’s the link to the audio —